Background pattern

 • Barbiturates (a type of medicine used for sleep problems).

-• Proton pump inhibitors, H2 antagonists and antacids (for ulcers, indigestion, heartburn and to reduce stomach acid).
+• Proton pump inhibitors, H2 antagonists, and antacids (for ulcers, indigestion, heartburn, and to reduce stomach acid).

-Pregnancy, breastfeeding and fertility
+Pregnancy, breast-feeding, and fertility

-Do not take Gefitinib Teva if you are breastfeeding for the safety of your baby.
+Do not take Gefitinib Teva if you are breast-feeding, for the safety of your baby.

-Driving and operating machines
+Driving and using machines

 Gefitinib Teva contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 Gefitinib Teva contains sodium

-This medicine contains less than 1 mmol (23 mg) of sodium per dose; this is essentially “sodium-free”.
+This medicine contains less than 1 mmol (23 mg) of sodium per dose; this is essentially 'sodium-free'.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions of your doctor for taking this medicine.
+If you are not sure, consult your doctor or pharmacist again.

 • The recommended dose is one 250 mg tablet per day.